-Only half of the world has internet access.
-The social and economic future of the planet requires the other half to be connected too.
+Just over half of the world has internet access.
+The social and economic future of the planet requires the remainder of the population be connected too.
 Mobile is building an inclusive and connected digital future.

-The mobile industry already connects over 3.5 billion people to the internet but this is not enough.
-While the reach of mobile networks has expanded significantly in recent years, there is still a “coverage gap” of 750 million people who live in areas not covered by 3G+ networks.
-There is also a much bigger “usage gap” with more than 3.3 billion people living in areas covered by 3G+ networks but who are not using mobile internet services, thus indicating that whilst coverage is a necessary criterion, it alone cannot address the problem of digital inclusion.
+The mobile industry already connects over 4.3 billion people to the internet, but this is not enough.
+While the reach of mobile networks has expanded significantly in recent years, there is still a “coverage gap” of 400 million people who live in areas not covered by 3G+ networks.
+There is also a much bigger “usage gap” with more than 3.2 billion people living in areas covered by 3G+ networks but who are not using mobile internet services, thus indicating that whilst coverage is a necessary criterion, it alone cannot address the problem of digital inclusion.

-Aligned to the mobile industry purpose of ‘intelligently connecting everyone and everything to a better future’, mobile operators are driving efforts to accelerate digital inclusion for all, working to connect the unconnected particularly in rural areas, and provide collaborative and innovative solutions aiding accessibility, affordability and delivering services to empower citizens.
+Aligned to the mobile industry purpose of ‘intelligently connecting everyone and everything to a better future’, mobile operators are driving efforts to accelerate digital inclusion for all, working to connect the unconnected particularly in rural areas, and provide collaborative and innovative solutions in aiding mobile internet adoption.

 Working collaboratively with partners and the public sector, the mobile industry is playing a leading role in reducing inequalities through digital inclusion initiatives across the globe, unlocking the power of connectivity so people, industry and society thrive.